-Summary of Responses Council Response There was general agreement with the The Council will be heavily reliant on proposed approach.
-Respondents availability information provided by generally agreed that it will be important for site promoters through the call for the Council to work with stakeholders in sites to demonstrate availability, and establishing the availability of sites. will consider the information provided Comments were made that assessing in good faith.
-For sites where availability would require reasonable availability is not certain Land judgement being applied to the information Registry searches will be provided by landowners and developers. undertaken.
-The approach of taking account of the past The Council will also contact site delivery record of site promoters was promoters and landowners if welcomed by some but others raised uncertainties arise as to the concerns that this could give preference to
+There was general agreement with the proposed approach.
+Respondents generally agreed that it will be important for the Council to work with stakeholders in establishing the availability of sites.
+Comments were made that assessing availability would require reasonable judgement being applied to the information provided by landowners and developers.
+The approach of taking account of the past delivery record of site promoters was welcomed by some but others raised concerns that this could give preference to